 - Drink a lot of fluids, ideally 10 to 12 cups of water a day.
-It is the combination of a high fiber diet and plenty of liquids that best help you eliminate your waste.
+It is the combination of a high-fiber diet and plenty of liquids that best helps you eliminate your waste.

 - Exercise routinely.
 Walking, swimming and other moderate exercises help the intestines work by stimulating your bowels.

-- Reduce, eliminate or switch to a different type of iron supplements.
-Talk to your health care provider about checking your iron levels and recommendations to manage iron intake during pregnancy if it causes you constipation.
+- Reduce, eliminate, or switch to a different type of iron supplement.
+Talk to your healthcare provider about checking your iron levels and adjust your iron intake accordingly.

 When to get medical help?

-If you have tried changing your diet and exercising more but your symptoms have not got better, you should consult with your doctor.
-Do not take laxative pills unless your doctor prescribed it.
+If you have tried changing your diet and exercising more but your symptoms have not gotten better, you should consult with your doctor.
+Do not take laxative pills unless your doctor prescribed them.